BruhWolf/api-node/README.md

 On the other hand, the PUT method updates all properties of a user object at once.
 It will keep the "id"  but it will replace the entire object for the one passed into the body request.
 #### In order to make a successful request, it is necessary 2 steps:
 - to pass the target user "id" as a param to the url
-- to pass JSON object in body of the request which the content to be updated.
+- to pass a JSON object in the body of the request with the content to be updated.
 ###### example PUT:   http://api.wolfplace.solutions/users/1
 ```
   {